MuriloRoque/private_events_app/README.md

 - Implemented basic OOP principles;
 - Have an organized project structure;
 - Used common Ruby patterns;
-- Chose a simple solution over a more complex one.
+- Chose a simple solution over a more complex one;
+- Used RSpec with Capybara to test the models and requests.

 ## Built With